Emergency Suspension of Certain Unemployment Insurance Laws

 WHEREAS, in addition to the displaced individuals, the flooding has caused numerous communication challenges due to the interruption of mail service, phone service and electricity;

-WHEREAS, Louisiana Revised Statute 29:724 confers upon the Governor emergency powers to deal with emergencies and disasters and to ensure that preparations of this state will be adequate to deal with such emergencies or disasters, and to preserve the lives and property of the citizens of the State of Louisiana, including the authority to suspend the provisions of any regulatory statute prescribing the procedures for conduct of state business, or the orders, rules, or regulations of any state agency, if strict compliance with the provisions of any statute, order, rule, or regulation would in any way prevent, hinder, or delay necessary action in coping with the emergency; and
+WHEREAS, Louisiana Revised Statute 29:724 authorizes the governor to use emergency powers to deal with emergencies and disasters and to ensure that preparations of this state will be adequate to deal with such emergencies or disasters, and to preserve the lives and property of the citizens of the State of Louisiana, including the authority to suspend the provisions of any regulatory statute prescribing the procedures for conduct of state business, or the orders, rules, or regulations of any state agency, if strict compliance with the provisions of any statute, order, rule, or regulation would in any way prevent, hinder, or delay necessary action in coping with the emergency; and

-WHEREAS, the executive director of the Louisiana Workforce Commission has requested the Governor, due to the extreme volume of claims to be processed, suspend the application of La.
+WHEREAS, the executive director of the Louisiana Workforce Commission has requested the Governor, due to the extreme volume of claims to be processed, suspend La.
 R.S.
-23:1533, 1552, 1600(2) and (3), and 1601(1), (2) and (7)(a), (b) and (d) for disaster-related claims, so as to allow the timely and fair administration of the unemployment insurance program.
+23:1533, 1600(2) and (3), and 1601(1), (2) and (7)(a), (b) and (d) for disaster-related claims, so as to allow the timely and fair administration of the unemployment insurance program.

 SECTION 1: For the purpose of this executive order, "disaster-related claims" shall mean claims for unemployment compensation filed by persons whose unemployment is directly due to the effects of flooding or due to their inability to get to their job or worksite because they cannot travel through a disaster parish, as determined by the administrator of the state's unemployment compensation program, i.e., the executive director of the Louisiana Workforce Commission.
 Disaster-related claims will not necessarily include all claims in all parishes included in the flooding disaster proclamations, declarations or orders.